-The income statement of EAST Holding ApS for 2021/22 shows a loss of TDKK 14,856, and on 31 December 2022 the balance sheet of EAST Holding ApS shows positive equity of TDKK 170,368.
-The result for the year is considered satisfactory but is negatively affected by higher freight costs and unfavorable exchange rates.
+The income statement of EAST Holding ApS for 2023 shows a loss of TDKK 21.610, and on 31 December 2023 the balance sheet of EAST Holding ApS shows equity of TDKK 150.402.
+The result for the year has been challenging and is negatively impacted by less activity in the Danish market.

-Foreign exchange risks
+Foreign exchange risk

-Due to activities abroad the result, cash flows and equity are affected by exchange and interest rate developments for a few currencies.
+Due to activities abroad, the result, cash flows and equity are affected by exchange and interest rate developments.
 It is EAST's policy to hedge commercial currency risks.
 Hedging is primarily via forward exchange contracts to hedge expected purchases within the next 12 months.
-There are not speculative currency dispositions.
+There are no speculative currency dispositions.